ggerganov/llama.cpp/README.md

 ![Preview](preview.png)

 # Highlights
-- **This repo is somehow being flagged by Smartscreen in Microsoft Edge!** I have no idea why, and it works fine in Chrome and Firefox.
-To be clear: **Everything** in this project is freely auditable and can be fully built from source code, any malware alerts are **false positives!** If you encounter such warnings, I'd appreciate it if you helped mark it as a false positive/safe to Microsoft.
-- Now has **BACKWARDS COMPATIBILITY** with ALL 3 versions of GGML LLAMA models, all ALPACA.CPP models, all versions of GPT4ALL.CPP models, and can run GGML older GPT-J.CPP models too.
-I also use a bunch of tricks to make subsequent prompt processing with shared ancestry much faster than the parent repo does.
+- Now has experimental CLBlast support.

 ## Usage
 - [Download the latest release here](https://github.com/LostRuins/koboldcpp/releases/latest) or clone the repo.
-- Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for **koboldcpp.dll** and **koboldcpp.py**.
+- Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
 If you feel concerned, you may prefer to rebuild it yourself with the provided makefiles and scripts.
-- Weights are not included, you can use the `quantize.exe` to generate them from your official weight files (or download them from other places).
+- Weights are not included, you can use the official llama.cpp `quantize.exe` to generate them from your official weight files (or download them from other places).
 - To run, execute **koboldcpp.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
 - By default, you can connect to http://localhost:5001
 - You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
 For info, please check `koboldcpp.exe --help`